 AAUW Morgan Hill provides docents for the Morgan Hill House and Historical Museum at Villa Mira Monte.
 The branch also publicizes Historical Society events to members.
 For more information go to Morgan Hill Historical Society.
 AAUW member contact is Kathy Sullivan.

 This is an AAUW California sponsored annual speech competition.
 Locally we offer the competition to all high school students attending Morgan Hill schools.
 The Speech Trek program creates a forum for students to gain exposure to gender equality issues and to develop their communication skills.
 The contest involves high school students writing and delivering a persuasive speech at a local branch meeting.
 The top three competitors in the state advance each year to a state-wide competition (and our branch has had two students advance to the state level).
 Go to Speech Trek.
 AAUW member contact is Joanne Rooney.

 A branch member provides advice to the Women’s Advocacy Clubs (WAC) at Live Oak and Ann Sobrato High Schools.
 WAC is committed to promoting equality on campus and in the community through educating people on the power of words and defying societal expectations to empower women to reach their full potential as strong contributors to the world around them.
-Look for more information soon on a Future Women Leaders Conference they will be creating and bringing to Morgan Hill in Spring 2018.
+AAUW also guides these clubs along with a chapter of Girl Rising (and Oakwood School) in creating and implementing an annual Future Women Leaders Conference each spring.
 AAUW member contact is Margaret McCann.

 Morgan Hill Wildflower Run Research and Projects Grant Endowment

 The branch is funding this is a national AAUW endowment (#4403) through some of the annual proceeds from the Wildflower Run.
 The Endowment was created in 2014 and when completed will fund community action and career development grants.
 (For more information on this and other national AAUW priorities, go to National AAUW Programs.)